mvnaz/ImapConnector/README.md

 # mvnaz/imapconnector

-This package allows you to connect to proxy via proxy.
+This package allows you to connect to imap protocol via proxy.

 Good qualities:
 * Package is very flexible, you can replace any element with your own (ResponseContainer, Parser, Commander, implement your own proxy types)